 Context of the evaluation

 Mozambique suffered a devastating civil war from 1977 to 1992, which ended with an agreement to hold multi-party elections.
-Since then, the Frente de Libertação de Mozambique (FRELIMO) has won all national elections, earning an increased share of the vote in each one.
-Meanwhile, voter turnout has fallen rapidly, from 88 percent in 1994 to just 36 percent in 2004 (a 59 percent decline).
-All national elections have suffered from allegations of electoral irregularities, primarily ballot fraud, carried out by FRELIMO.
-In addition, numerous sources point to low levels of information and political accountability in Mozambique.
-Afrobarometer data find relatively low levels of support for democracy and only one quarter of Mozambicans believe that their elected representatives are concerned with looking after their interests or listening to their opinions.1 Citizens demonstrate resistance to proffer opinions about politics and do not seem to see democracy as important for improving economic outcomes.
+Since then, the Frente de Libertação de Moçambique (FRELIMO) has won all national elections, earning an increased share of the vote in each one.
+Meanwhile, voter turnout has fallen rapidly, from 90 percent in 1994 to just 36 percent in 2004 (a 60 percent decline).
+National elections have suffered from allegations of electoral irregularities, primarily ballot fraud, carried out by FRELIMO.
+In addition, numerous sources point to low citizen engagement and political accountability in Mozambique.
+Afrobarometer data find relatively low levels of support for democracy and only one quarter of Mozambicans believe that their elected representatives are concerned with looking after their interests or listening to their opinions.1 Citizens hesitate to express opinions about politics and do not seem to see democracy as important for improving economic outcomes.

 Details of the intervention

 Researchers conducted a randomized evaluation to test the impact of three voter education interventions on electoral participation in Mozambique’s 2009 elections.
 From a total sample of 161 polling areas, researchers randomly assigned 120 polling areas to one of three interventions, with the remaining 41 polling areas serving as a comparison group.
-Within each treated polling area, field staff randomly selected an average of eleven individuals to participate in the study, nine of whom received the intervention assigned to that polling area.
-Therefore, each treated polling area included a group of untargeted individuals who did not directly receive any of the interventions, but who may have indirectly received access to the programs through social interactions.
+Within each intervention polling area, field staff randomly selected an average of eleven individuals with access to a mobile phone to participate in the study, nine of whom received the intervention assigned to that polling area.
+Therefore, each intervention polling area included a group of untargeted individuals who did not directly receive any of the interventions, but who may have indirectly received access to the programs through social interactions.

-- Civic Education: Participants received leaflets designed by the electoral commission that provided a detailed explanation of the steps needed to vote on election day.
+- Civic Education: In this group, participants received leaflets designed by the electoral commission that provided a detailed explanation of the steps needed to vote on election day.
 In addition, in the two weeks prior to the election, participants received five text messages per day focusing on the importance of voter participation.

-- Electoral Hotline: Participants were invited to send text messages reporting electoral problems to an electoral hotline.
-Each report was shared with all other program participants in the area via text message.
+- Electoral Hotline: Using a door-to-door and SMS campaign, researchers invited participants of this group to send text messages reporting electoral problems to an electoral hotline.
+Each report was shared with all other targeted program participants in the area via text message.

-- Civic Education plus Electoral Hotline (Newspaper): The newspaper program combined elements of other two interventions.
-Participants received weekly copies of a free newspaper @Verdade that featured the contents of the civic education leaflet and text messages. @Verdade also sponsored a national hotline to report electoral problems.
+- Civic Education plus Electoral Hotline (Newspaper): The newspaper program combined elements of the other two interventions.
+Participants received weekly copies of a free newspaper, @Verdade, that featured the contents of the civic education leaflet and text messages. @Verdade also sponsored a separate, national hotline to report electoral problems.

-In addition to these three programs, after the interventions and the elections, all survey respondents received a leaflet inviting them to send SMS messages suggesting policy priorities to the winner of the election.
+In addition to these three programs, after the interventions, elections, and a postelection survey, survey respondents at all 161 polling areas received a leaflet inviting them to send SMS messages suggesting policy priorities to the winner of the election.
 Because each message had a small monetary cost, researchers interpreted the act of sending a message as a measure of demand for political accountability.

 Finally, researchers gathered information about targeted and untargeted individuals’ social relationships and connectedness.
 This allowed researchers to determine whether individuals responded differently to the interventions if they were more socially and geographically connected to other participants; in other words, the “peer effects” of the programs.